icecauldron/WeeCreature/curriculum.md

 - White Fang, Jack London
 - The Boys in the Boat, Daniel James Brown
 - Kim, Kipling
+- The Campaigns of Napoleon, Chandler
+- Genghis Khan: His Life and Legacy, Ratchnevsky

 ### 10+:
 - The Seven Pillars of Wisdom, TE Lawrence